Call Now for a FREE Consultation Call Now (407) 712-7300

 • The date when the effects of your injury became apparent

-• The date that a medical professional first diagnoses or discovered your injury
+• The date that a medical professional first diagnosed or discovered your injury

-If you do not meet this deadline, you could be denied benefits indefinitely.
+You could be denied benefits indefinitely if you do not meet this deadline.
 However, failure to meet these requirements does not automatically mean you’re not covered in these instances.

 Florida Workers’ Compensation Laws and Benefits

-In the state of Florida, approximately 100,000 residents are hurt on the job each year and file for workers’ compensation benefits.
-In Florida, the system of workers compensation is compulsory.
-This means that employers must pay workers’ compensation insurance for all of their employees.
-This type of insurance can be provided through either a private insurance carrier or by the employer’s own insurance company.
+In Florida, the workers’ compensation system is compulsory.
+This means employers must pay workers’ compensation insurance for all their employees.
+This type of insurance can be provided through a private insurance carrier or the employer’s own insurance company.

 Special Situations